Top 10 Lake District Attractions“Best Xmas ever - great food staff room - cannot be bettered”

 Hand-feed giraffes and penguins at this unique open wildlife conservation zoo; join the keepers for big cat feeding; and enjoy a ride on the miniature train.
 The zoo packs in animals from all over the world, and offers plenty to do throughout the day, alongside an on-site restaurant, picnic areas and gift shop.

-This is just a tiny taste of what Windermere and the Lake District has to offer – browse through our other articles for further inspiration for things to do during your stay with us at the Howbeck Hotel.
+This is just a tiny taste of what Windermere and the Lake District has to offer – browse through our other articles for further inspiration for things to do during your stay with us at the Howbeck Guest House.